jumbo-tech-campus/JNetworkingKit/README.md

 * Only 1 class will execute requests
 * Only 1 class will parse requests
+* Only 1 class will validate requests
 * `RequestExecutor` can be extended easily
 * `RequestClient` can be extended easily
 * `RequestParser` can be extended easily
+* `RequestValidator` can be extended easily

 The proposal is build upon: